Rockenu4118/School/CS8-FODS/README.md

 # CS8
-Labs for CS8, Foundations of Data Science
+Labs for CS8, Foundations of Data Science.